Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Create a character</b></summary>

-Roll 3d6, and add the best two results.
+Roll 3d6, and take the <b>lowest</b> result.
 Do this three times, noting down the result for each [Attribute](https://bartapapa.github.io/legend/base-rules#attributes) in order.
-This is their <b>Score</b>.
-You can choose to switch two scores once.
+This is their <b>Bonus</b>.
+You can choose to switch two bonuses at character creation.
+Fill in each attribute's <b>Defense</b> by adding 10 to their Bonus.

 Roll 1d6 for your <b>Hit Protection</b>.
 This is the amount of damage you can take before getting seriously hurt.
-Roll 1d6 for your <b>Coin</b>.
+Roll 1d6*10 for your starting <b>Coin</b>.

-Choose a <b>[Faction](https://bartapapa.github.io/legend/factions)</b>.
-Get your Core ability and one Gift according to your Hit Protection, and determine your Background according to your Coin.
-You get the skill of your Background.
+You start with Travel rations, Torches and a Light melee weapon of your choice.

+Choose or roll a <b>[Background](https://bartapapa.github.io/legend/backgrounds)</b>, which gives you 2 starting items as well as a starting skill.

+Choose or roll a <b>[Gift](https://bartapapa.github.io/legend/gifts)</b>, which gives your character a unique ability.

 Choose or roll your <b>[Drive](https://bartapapa.github.io/legend/drives)</b>.
 This is one of the ways for you to get stronger.
 It can change, if you wish.

+Each time you <b>Roll</b> instead of choosing your background, gift or drive, you can <b>reroll</b> one of your previous rolls, such as HP, Coin or one attribute.
+Take the best result.

 You're done!
 </details>